 Participating in a sport in high school is ultimately important for academic success and for continuing to create perseverance and a sense of belonging that keeps students in school.
-Because Hamilton School realizes the value of sports in creating excellence and grit, an athletic program has been created for the Middle School students.
+Because Hamilton School realizes the value of sports in creating excellence and grit, an athletic program has been created for 2nd - 8th grade students.

 Grit is a determinant of success in our culture.
 If a child is going to persevere through the education system and become a productive citizen they will need to have GRIT.

 After school athletic opportunities for students in 2nd-8th grade

 Track and Field